-Pursuant to s175E of the Local Government Act 2009, Cr Allan Sutherland (Mayor) declared a real conflict of interest in Item 2.1 as the consultant utilised by the applicant is a consultant that has been used by Cr Allan Sutherland (Mayor) previously.
+Pursuant to s175E of the Local Government Act 2009, Cr Allan Sutherland (Mayor) declared a real conflict of interest in Item 2.1 (further considered) as the development permit for multiple dwellings located at 156a, 156 and 158 Griffith Road, Newport are located in close proximity to where the Mayor resides.

-Cr Allan Sutherland (Mayor) retired from the meeting at 10:55am taking no part in the debate or recommendation regarding same.
+Cr Allan Sutherland (Mayor) retired from the meeting at 12:25 PM taking no part in the debate or resolution regarding same.

-The Deputy Mayor (Cr Mike Charlton) assumed the Chair at this time.
+Cr Mike Charlton (Deputy Mayor) assumed the Chair at this time.